-- Submit to the Graduate Admissions Office a completed graduate application for admission with payment of appropriate application fee - Submit two letters of recommendation from previous academic faculty and/or from current or previous supervisors, if employed. - Demonstrate satisfactory performance as an undergraduate by providing a complete set of official undergraduate transcripts. - International students: Refer to page 10 for additional admissions requirements. - To be accepted on a regular basis, candidates for the degree must have obtained a cumulative GPA of at least 3.0.
+- Submit to the Graduate Admissions Office a completed graduate application for admission with payment of appropriate application fee. - Submit two letters of recommendation from previous academic faculty and/or from current or previous supervisors, if employed. - Demonstrate satisfactory performance as an undergraduate by providing a complete set of official undergraduate transcripts. - International students: Refer to the International Students section of this bulletin for additional admission requirements. - To be accepted on a regular basis, candidates for the degree must have obtained a cumulative GPA of at least 3.0.
 Prospective students with a GPA of less than 3.0 may be conditionally accepted into the program.

 The Master of Science in Mechanical Engineering program requires thirty (30) credits of graduate level course work.
 The program consists of 15 credits of mandatory core courses.
-Students have the option of a six-credit thesis or a three-credit project with an additional three-credit technical elective.
-Students may select 9/12 additional credits hours from the list of technical electives.
+Students have the option of a six-credit thesis or a threecredit project with an additional three-credit technical elective.
+Students may select 9 or 12 additional credits from the list of technical electives.